 The leader is always happy to purge the coalition.
 For the coalition it's more complicated.

-A coalition member on the left side of the welfare function can benefit from that as long as they're not the ones purged, as they will get a larger share of the rewards.
+Members of a coalition on the left side of the welfare function can benefit from that as long as they're not the ones purged, as they will get a larger share of the rewards.
 But, if the coalition shrinks while the selectorate doesn't, the loyalty norm is strengthened and the total amount spent on the coalition goes down.
 Which effect dominates determines whether coalition members benefit from their fellow members being purged or not.

 Purging the Selectorate and the Coalition